 Turbo Integrator to Populate Element Level Security

-We then wrote a TI to loop through each level of the Cost Centre dimension and enter “WRITE” to the “}ElementSecurity_CostCentre” control cube.
+We then wrote a TI to apply element level security right through the dimension – all 300,000 elements!.
+It loops through each level of the Cost Centre dimension and enter “WRITE” to the “}ElementSecurity_CostCentre” control cube.

 The full TI is pasted below for your reference.

 The data source is the }Groups dimension we have added the attribute to above.